Did you forget to include income in your tax return or did not report it at all?

 The CRA may consider various factors while evaluating an application for the Limited Program.
 They include:

-- Attempts of avoidance of reporting foreign income
+- Attempts to avoid reporting of foreign income

 - The dollar amount of dues, expenses, or income involved